eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 ```
 -->

-A capacity group represents the answer to one ore more material demands.
+A capacity group represents the answer to one or more material demands.
 It contains the information on how a supplier intends to fulfill customer needs, by contrasting demands with capacities over a certain time period in a specified quantity.
 Capacity quantities must refer to a time period of one calendar week (weekly buckets).

 The customer is responsible for publishing capacity groups to their customer and it is strongly recommended to: